 The doctors, I might have hoped, would have mentioned this possibility, but it seems the research on this type of tumor and its effect on memory and cognition is scant.
 This is probably because my craniopharyngioma was rather unique in the way it grew: up into my hypothalamus and cognitive centers, and away from the pituitary gland.
 This growth pattern–and waiting four years for it to develop–is the lucky break that made my surgery possible, but it was also why I had such huge memory deficits.

-Every memory from the onset of my symptoms was sitting in my repaired brain, waiting.
 My assumption was that since I couldn’t remember anything during my amnesia, the memories had never formed to begin with.
 This was utterly false.
 Instead, everything that happened to me from the onset of my symptoms was sitting in my repaired brain, waiting.
 The files had been created and saved; it was only that the reader had been offline.

 There was so much past to go through, and for the most part, I didn’t feel in control of the discoveries.
 Instead, memories felt more like revelations.
 They began to pour onto the neural highways of my brain like a torrential summer rain.
 I couldn’t stop them.
 Their onslaught was merciless.
 Evenings were the most intense, as the steroids that reduced my cranial swelling kept me wide awake.
 With little else to preoccupy my mind, my flashbacks were largely uninterrupted.
 A retrieval and indexing process began to occur spontaneously, from the moment I left the operating room.
 I experienced memories as moving pictures, or flashes of light, illuminating a football stadium’s worth of information all at once.